codingcatgirl/choo/docs/transit/models.rst

         :rtype: the unserialized object

-.. py:class:: SearchResults(results=[], subject=None, api=None, method=None)
+.. py:class:: SearchResults(results=None, subject=None, api=None, method=None)

     When you try to retrieve an object and the multiple matches occur, you get :py:class:`SearchResults`.

-    To get the results, just iterate over a :py:class:`SearchResults`-object.
+    To get the results, just iterate over a :py:class:`SearchResults` object.

     For some search methods each result is a ``(object, matchscore)`` tuple.

     .. attribute:: results

-        The search results as an iterable.
+        The search results as a list.

     .. attribute:: subject